danielnkq/OpenCVmini/README.md

 ,which is a OpenCV program to detect square.
 To modify it, we decided to make it detect triangle and rectangle instead.

-Instruction:<br> Install OpenCV library to our PC.
+Instruction:<br> Install OpenCV library on our PC.